 So yeah, if you haven’t noticed, I really like beans. 😉

-And today, I am sharing a veganized version of one of my old recipes featuring white kidney beans, otherwise known as cannellini beans.
+And today, I am sharing a veganized version of one of my old recipes featuring white kidney beans (otherwise known as cannellini beans) as the main ingredient.

 - White Wine